Force over Distance: Chapter 15

 Loop 3, 11 minutes:

 “Thanks for pointing that out.
 I'll be sure to mention it when I explain it to you again in six minutes.”
+Rush dropped into a cross-legged position next to the mystery device.

 “Just fix the damn thing before we drop out of FTL,” Greer said.

 “Very helpful, sergeant, thank you.
-I'm so glad that we're getting this chance to work together.
+I'm so glad we're getting this chance to work together.
 Where would I be without your brilliant insights.”

 “Where do you get off being such an asshole?”
 Greer asked.